 What are the disadvantages?

-The disadvantages to open rhinoplasty are few.
+There are few disadvantages to open rhinoplasty.
 Mainly, patients will have a minor incision on the underside of their nose in the crease between their nostrils.
-However, this incision will be closed with careful attention to the placement of sutures, for a smooth result that will hardly be noticeable.
+However, this incision will be closed with careful attention to the placement of sutures, for a smooth result that will be hardly noticeable.
 I have performed over 1,000 rhinoplasties but have only made minor revisions to this scar on a few occasions.
 It heals well in patients of all ethnicities, and with proper care, it will fade quickly.

 For an example of open rhinoplasty, take a look at the patient pictured below.
 In the “after” image, you can see that the scar from the incision is barely visible.

 Some surgeons have criticized the open technique because of prolonged swelling due to the elevation of the skin, and longer time in surgery.
 After years of experience and precise dissection, I can assure that in my hands this surgery does not take longer and is actually faster due to the improved visualization.

 While many other surgeons perform open rhinoplasties, I pride myself on being able to control the shape of the nose tip while still creating a natural look.
 A natural result is subtle, yet meets the patient’s goals.
 Other people may recognize that something slight has changed about the patient’s appearance, but they will not easily recognize exactly what that change is.

 In addition to reduced downtime, my patients have very minimal bruising after their surgery, which will likely be resolved or easily hidden with makeup within 7 days or less.
 Patients can return to work in 1 week without others being able to tell they have had surgery.
 Within 6 weeks, 90% of the swelling is gone and most patients are very happy with their nose by that time.
 However, it is important to note that minor swelling can take up to a year or more to completely resolve.